The Top 3 Stock Option Strategies and How to Ensure that Almost Every Trade is a Winner

 The downside to selling naked puts is that it uses up a lot of buying power, which means that you cannot trade as many naked options.

-However, I actually think this is beneficial because it protects you from trading too many contracts.
+However, I actually think this is beneficial because it protects you from trading too many contracts and therefore protects you from large losses during a market correction.

 Vertical credit spreads: Let’s say that Facebook is currently trading at $170.
 We can sell a contract with a strike price of $160 that expires 6 weeks in the future.
 In exchange for assuming the risk of buying Facebook at $160, we receive a credit of $2 / share.
 At the same time, we also buy a contract with a strike price of $150 that expires 6 weeks in the future.
 In exchange, we pay $1 / share.
 So, we have sold a $160 put, bought a $150 put and receive ~$1 / share net credit (receive $2 for selling the put and paid $1 for buying the put).